 No, the program is open to students and researchers from all over the world who wish to enroll in an environment of top research and graduate education in the state-of-the-art areas of computer and network security and dependability.

 3- Which are the minimum qualifications for admission?

 The admission requirements are listed here.

 4- Will the courses be taught in Portuguese?

 The courses in MSI will be taught in English, unless there are only Portuguese speaking students, in which case the Portuguese language will be used.
 All materials, including slides, project descriptions, exams, etc, are in English.
 Therefore, a good level of English has to be shown.

 5- I have read at your web page that applicants are encouraged to apply as soon as possible.
 Does the date of application influence the admission process?

 Applicants are indeed encouraged to apply as soon as possible.
 It is particularly recommended that applications are made during the first application period.
 Be aware that preparing documentation may take some time.
-You should also be aware that although the date of application does not influence any decision rendered by our admissions committee on the candidates, the number of admissions are limited to 15, and so all places may become full during the first application period.
+You should also be aware that although the date of application does not influence any decision rendered by our admissions committee on the candidates, the number of admissions is limited (Numerus Clausus indicated here), and so all places may become full during the first application period.

 6- Where do the courses actually take place?